martin-ueding/thinkpad-scripts/README.rst

     # make install

+This will install the scripts to ``/usr/bin/`` and add the necessary hooks so that they are run automatically.
+It also places a line in ``/etc/rc.local`` that fixes the key codes for the bezel keys.

-If you want to have the manual page installed, type ``make`` before you run ``make install``.
+If you want to have the manual pages installed, type ``make`` before you run ``make install``.
 This needs to have ``rst2man`` from ``python-docutils`` installed.